 The I-485 form will be filed by you as the foreign national spouse seeking to adjust the F-1 visa to a marriage-based green card.
 As a spouse of a U.S. citizen, you and your spouse can file both the I-130 and I-485 concurrently or separately if you’d like.

 Immigrant status is always readily available to a U.S. citizen’s immediate relatives, but you will need to wait for the USCIS to adjudicate the petition.
 If the immigration officers determine that your relationship is genuine and are convinced that you meet the eligibility criteria for a green card, then your application will be granted.
-The average processing time for a marriage-based green card application for a U.S. citizen’s spouse is usually between 10 to 13 months.
+The average processing time for a marriage-based green card application for a U.S. citizen’s spouse is usually between 5 to 14.5 months (as of 2022).

 Changing from F-1 Visa to Marriage-Based Green Card If You Are Married to a Permanent Resident

 Unlike those married to U.S. citizens, immigrant status isn’t readily available to spouses of green card holders.
 For this reason, the processing time is usually longer.
 To change your F-1 visa to a marriage-based green card in this scenario, the following steps will be required:

 Your permanent resident spouse will start the process by filing I-130 with the relevant documentary evidence showing that your marriage is bona fide.
 If the I-130 is approved, you can then move to the next stage.

 Wait for Your Priority Date to Become Current

 Once the I-130 is received by the USCIS, you will be issued a priority date.
 Your priority date is your place in the waiting line, meaning there are other people ahead of you waiting for a green card.

 This is because there is an annual limit on the number of green cards sponsored by permanent residents.
 The priority date starts counting the moment your I-130 is received by the USCIS.
 You will need to wait until it becomes “current” before you can apply for a change of status to a marriage-based green card.